jackogross123/PyBer_Analysis/README.md

 ### Deliverable 1: A ride sharing DataFrame that summarizes ride data by city type.
 ![Deliverable_1](https://github.com/jackogross123/PyBer_Analysis/blob/main/Resources/PyBer_summary_DF.png)

+By creating multiple different dataframes by using the groupby(), count(), and sum() function, I was able to create this DataFrame to depict how ride sharing data differed across the three different city types.

 ### Deliverable 2: A multiple-line chart of total fares for each city type.
 ![Deliverable_2](https://github.com/jackogross123/PyBer_Analysis/blob/main/Resources/Total_fare_by_city_type_graph.png)

+By creating multiple different data series and using the groupby(), loc(), resample(), and sum() formulas I was able to create this graph to depict by using MatPlotLib to show the relationship between time and daily fares.
+There are three different lines to represent
 ## Summary

 ### Reccomendations
 I think that one study that should be purused is measuring the length of the rides and the fare prices.
-It would be helpful to explore how different length rides (time and physical distance) differ within the three differnt city types.
+It would be helpful to explore how different length rides (time and physical distance) differ within the three different city types.